henry232323/Pesterchum-Discord/README.md

 If there are new themes or quirks, copy the relevant files / folders into the `pyquirks` folder and the `themes` folder

 # Tokens
-The Discord API has officially deprecated user logins, (email / password) best choice is to use tokens.
-All accounts have tokens, to find yours:
+The Discord API no longer allows use of Tokens!
+Once you update to v1.3.0 or later you MUST use a token.
+All accounts have tokens, here's how to find yours:

 1. Open Discord
 2. Press Ctrl+Shift+i